First Time User? Enroll now.

 A myelogram is done to check for:

-A myelogram may help find the cause of pain that cannot be found by other tests, such as an MRI or a CT scan.
+This test may help find the cause of pain that can't be found by other tests, such as an MRI or a CT scan.

 Your doctor will tell you if you need to change how much you eat and drink before the myelogram.
 You may be asked to increase the amount of water you drink before the test.
-Follow the instructions exactly about eating and drinking, or your test may be canceled.
+Follow the instructions your doctor gives you about eating and drinking.

 The test is done by a doctor in a radiology center or in the radiology department of a hospital.

-You will have a lumbar puncture to put the dye into your spinal canal.
+You will have a spinal tap to put the dye into your spinal canal.
 You will lie on your stomach or side on an X-ray table.
 The doctor cleans an area on your lower back.
 A numbing medicine is put into your skin.

-After the area is numb, a thin needle is put into the spinal canal and a stream of X-rays (fluoroscopy) is used to help the doctor place the needle in the right area.
+After the area is numb, a thin needle is put into the spinal canal.
+A stream of X-rays (fluoroscopy) is used to help the doctor place the needle in the right area.
 A sample of spinal canal fluid may be taken before the dye is put in the canal.

 After the dye is put in, you will lie still while the X-ray pictures are taken.